Nor’easter could wallop New England with heavy snow and wind Saturday

 Interior New England

-While it will certainly be cold enough for snow, whether any precipitation ultimately falls hinges on the track of the system.
-Locations from western Connecticut through the Berkshires, Vermont, New Hampshire and far western areas of Maine may just get brushed with light snow if the storm tracks far offshore but could see more substantial amounts if it comes closer to the coast.
+While it will certainly be cold enough for snow, whether any precipitation ultimately falls will hinge on the track of the system.
+Locations from western Connecticut through the Berkshires, Vermont, New Hampshire and far-western areas of Maine may get brushed with light snow if the storm tracks far offshore but could see more substantial amounts if it comes closer to the coast.
 (The probabilities shown below are highest in eastern areas and lowest in western areas of interior New England.)

 Chance of at least one inch: 45 to 75 percent | Chance of at least three inches: 35-60 percent | Chance of at least six inches: 25-50 percent